OpenGene/gencore/README.md

-A tool to GENerate COnsensus REads.
+A fast tool to remove sequencing duplications and eliminate sequencing errors by generating consensus reads.
 * [What's gencore](#whats-gencore)
 * [A quick example](#a-quick-example)
 * [Download, compile and install](#get-gencore)